March for Science is a celebration of science.

 - We want everyone to have the right to reliable evidence-based knowledge.

 - We want everyone to be given an opportunity to understand, assess, appraise and form their own opinion about various claims.

 - We want to highlight all that science gives us, and for science to have secure place in society, both now and in the future.

 In Sweden, 2017 marches were organised in Stockholm, Gothenburg, Umeå, Luleå and Uppsala.
 The March for Science in Sweden received the support of over 80 partner organisations.
 This was a celebration of science and was non-political.

 Building upon the momentum generated through the March for Science in Sweden, a new campaign called Hur vet du det? (“How do you know that?”) was launched in 2018, the year of the Swedish general election.
 The initiative supports the aims of the March for Science to increase understanding amongst politicians and voters about what science is, how it is conducted, and the importance of using research findings to inform policy making and to make a better society.

-The overall aim of the campaign was to increase the use of scientific facts in political debate in the run up to the Swedish general election in September 2018.
+The overall aim of the How do you know that? - campaign was to increase the use of scientific facts in political debate in the run up to the Swedish general election in September 2018.